tweedge/ru-ok/README.md

 If you have RIPE Atlas credits, run your own analysis, do new studies, fork this hacked-together code, have fun with it!

 I have several million credits and don't *need* donations, but I still wouldn't mind them.
 Reach out to me on Twitter if you have credits you don't want.

+#### How are you connecting to a specific TCP port using RIPE Atlas?

+It's a "TCP Ping" - using traceroute with TCP instead of the usual ICMP.
+You can see this workaround described by Vesna Manojlovic in [Measuring Reachability of your Web Server using RIPE Atlas](https://www.ripe.net/support/training/ripe-ncc-educa/presentations/measuring-reachability-of-your-web-server-using-ripe-atlas.pdf) - it's a neat trick.